liferay/liferay-frontend-projects/.github/ISSUE_TEMPLATE/third-party_jquery-form.md

 ---
-name: '@liferay/npm-scripts'
+name: '@liferay/jquery-form'
-about: Issues related to the @liferay/npm-scripts package
+about: Issues related to the @liferay/jquery-form project
-labels: npm-tools, npm-scripts
+labels: jquery-form
 ---

 ### Issue type (mark with `x`)